 Pfizer Appoints Elif Aral as Regional President for the Middle East, Russia & Africa

-DUBAI, United Arab Emirates, Sept.
+DUBAI, UAE, Sept.
 5, 2024 /PRNewswire/ -- Pfizer announces the appointment of Elif Aral as Regional President for Middle East, Russia, and Africa (MERA) effective September 2024 to spearhead operations in the region and bring scientific breakthroughs in vaccines, oncology, rare diseases, internal medicine, hospitals, and inflammation and immunology.

 In her new role, in addition to overseeing all therapeutic areas within the MERA region, Elif will drive strategic initiatives aimed at improving healthcare access and equity, working closely with regional partners and governments to ensure Pfizer's leading portfolio and breakthroughs reach those who need them.